 Check Force Truss Rebuild.

-To use the Multiple Copy tool to copy the truss across the structure
+To replicate the truss across the roof

 Move the truss to the edge of your structure.
-It will snap to the outer edge of framing automatically.

 With the truss still selected click on the Multiple Copy edit tool.